3 Simple Ways To Apply Hemorrhoid Cream - WikiHow

 |Show more |Show less X

-This article was co-authored by Luba Lee, FNP-BC, MS. Luba Lee, FNP-BC is a Board-Certified Family Nurse Practitioner (FNP) and educator in Tennessee with over a decade of clinical experience.
+This article was co-authored by Luba Lee, FNP-BC, MS. Luba Lee, FNP-BC is a Board-Certified Family Nurse Practitioner (FNP) and educator based in Tennessee.
+With over a decade of clinical experience.
 Luba has certifications in Pediatric Advanced Life Support (PALS), Emergency Medicine, Advanced Cardiac Life Support (ACLS), Team Building, and Critical Care Nursing.
-She received her Master of Science in Nursing (MSN) from the University of Tennessee in 2006.
+She also has experience as a Clinical Instructor at the University of Tennessee, teaching physical health assessment, medical-surgical and community nursing, and supervising and guiding nursing undergraduate students.
+Luba received her Master of Science in Nursing (MSN) from the University of Tennessee in 2006.
+She also has a Doctorate of Naturopathy from the Russian Institute of Innovative Naturopathy.
 There are 15 references cited in this article, which can be found at the bottom of the page.
 This article has been fact-checked, ensuring the accuracy of any cited facts and confirming the authority of its sources.
-This article has been viewed 198,657 times.
+This article has been viewed 200,780 times.

 If you have hemorrhoids, you'll likely try anything to get relief!
 Hemorrhoids are swollen veins in your anus and lower intestine that can cause itching, pain, and sometimes bleeding.
 These veins may be internal or external.[1]
 While they can be annoying and a little embarrassing, keep in mind that most adults will experience them in their lifetime, so you're not alone!
 One option available to you is hemorrhoid cream, which can provide pain relief and can also help with inflammation.
 Clean the rectal area before using the cream, and then use your finger or applicator to apply the cream.